Government has 10 days to save ice-damaged ferry south of Sarnia, says MP

 Icebreakers not near ferry: coast guard

-The coast guard began reviewing information about the mangled causeway after calls from Delgaty, and issued a statement Friday explaining their ice breaker was working in the shipping lane on the American side.
+The coast guard began reviewing information about the mangled causeway after calls from Dalgety, and issued a statement Friday explaining their ice breaker was working in the shipping lane on the American side.

 "Icebreakers do not operate near the Sombra Ferry Dock," the statement read.
 "There were many vessels on the water at the time damage was reported to the coast guard, including both a Canadian Coast Guard icebreaker, the CCGS Samuel Risley, and a United States Coast Guard ice cutter."